-Drake Law offers lots of opportunities to gain public interest experience through internships.
+Drake Law offers lots of opportunities to gain public interest experience.

 Drake University allocates Federal Work Study (FWS) funds to support the Law School’s Summer Community Service internships.
 You do not earn academic credit for the FWS internships.
 You can earn seven weeks' pay from July 1 through the start of classes in August.
 Each FWS intern can earn $4,200 based on an hourly rate of $15/hour.

 As part of Drake Law's commitment to providing access to the courts for persons who are indigent, the substantial majority of the FWS Summer Internships have been placed with Iowa Legal Aid and Legal Aid Society of Story County.